Home

 Minnie Elizabeth (Younkin) Rhoads was born on June 22, 1871, in Casselman, Somerset County, PA, the daughter of Josiah and Rachel (Phillippi) Younkin

-Her father died when Minnie was about five years old, and she grew up with stepfather John Wilkins and later a "significant other" step-father figure, Jack Hobson.
+Her father died when Minnie was about five years old, and she grew up with a "significant other" step-father figure, Jack Hobson and later a full stepfather John Wilkins.

-Minnie eloped to Cumberland, Allegany County, MD, to marry sweetheart James Rhoads (1867-1931).
-The couple is seen here in the wedding photo.
-James also was a native of Casselman, the son of Jonathan and Delilah (Weimer) Rhoads, with the family name also spelled "Rhodes."
+Minnie eloped to Cumberland, Allegany County, MD, to marry sweetheart James Rhoads (1867-1931), the son of Jonathan and Delilah (Weimer) Rhoads of Rockwood, Somerset County.

-The Rhoadses had three children -- Lillian (Rhoads) Younkin and Alice (Rhoads) Eno and James Q. Rhoads.
-Lillian and Alice are seen in the photograph at right
+The Rhoadses produced three children -- Lillian Younkin, Alice Eno and James Quentin Rhoads.

-Because her father had died at such a young age, Minnie likely did not speak of him often to her children.
-At Minnie's own death years later, when asked the names of her parents, one of Minnie's daughters did not know the father's name, but correctly cited the mother's name.
+Because her father had died when she was such a young age, Minnie apparently did not speak much about him to her children.
+At Minnie's own death years later, when asked the names of Minnie's parents, one of the daughters did not know the father's name, but correctly cited the mother's.

 At some point in the late 1880s or early 1890s, James and Minnie made the decision to move west.
 Becoming pioneers of Nebraska , they settled near the town of Hardy, where their daughter Alice was born in September 1893.

 But by 1898, just a few years later, the family moved back to Somerset County.
-James served on the Casselman School Board, along with Minnie's uncle, Charles Younkin.
+James went on to serve on the Casselman School Board along with Minnie's uncle, Charles Younkin.
 His day job was as a sawmill laborer.

 In 1910, the family moved to Yale, near Deerfield, Portage County, OH, where they stayed the remaining years of their lives.